foldda/charian/README.md

 Why do we need Charian and RDA while there are already many XML/JSON-based data serialization and transport solutions?

-## The problem - schema-based data exchange
+## The problem of schema-based data exchange

 Independent programs, such as a browser-hosted app and a Web server, or an IoT device and a control console, often need to communicate with each other to form a collaborative distributed solution.
-Exchanging data in such cases is normally complicated and requires extra effort because of the implied diversity and uncertainty - the programs can have a different design, be written in different languages, execute in separate computer environments, and can be developed and maintained by different parties.
+Exchanging data in such cases is normally complicated and requires extra effort because of the implied diversity and uncertainty - the programs can have a different business and data model, be written in different languages, executed in separate computer environments, and can be developed and maintained by different parties.
 The conventional approach for cross-program data exchange typically involves building a dedicated pipeline connecting the communicating parties and having an 'agreed' format (i.e. a schema) for the data exchange.

 <div align='center'>
 <img src='img/Pre-Charian-data-transport.png' width='550' align='center'>